stackmance/stackmance/README.md

 ---

-🚀 _"Coding is magic.
-Let's build something amazing!"_
+_"Developers should code, not fix bugs.
+Let's build the future."_ 🚀